Bad Debts Provision Meaning

-- Bad Debts: It means which are uncollectable or irrecoverable debts.
+- Bad Debts: These means which are uncollectable or irrecoverable debts.

-- Doubtful debts: It means which will be receivable or cannot be ascertainable at the date of preparing the financial statements, in simple words those debts which are doubtful to realize.
+- Doubtful debts: These means which will be receivable or cannot be ascertainable at the date of preparing the financial statements; in simple words, those debts are doubtful to realize.

-- Good debts: It means which are not bad i.e. neither there is the possibility of bad debts nor any doubt about its realization is known as good debts.
+- Good debts: These means which are not bad, i.e., neither there is the possibility of bad debts nor any doubt about their realization is known as good debts.

 In the First Year

 - For provision for bad debts journal entries

 In the Second/Subsequent Year